Flutterish/Hitokori/README.md

 Note that the ruleset does not automatically update with osu!, you need to overwrite the `.dll` file each time you want to update Hitokori.

 # Hitokori is still WIP!
-The current build was made in 2 weeks, including me learning how to tame the osu! engine.
+The first build was made in 2 weeks, including me learning how to tame the osu! engine.
 While I do consider it pretty robust, expect a few bugs.
 For known bugs refer to the issues section.

 # Contributing
 All contributions are welcome!
 Good ones, that is.
 If you have any ideas how to improve the gamemode or a bug report, don't hesitate and fill out an issue.